-This guide has been designed so it can be used easily by both those communities with little or no planning experience and those communities with extensive planning experience.
+This guide has been designed so it can be used easily by communities with little or no planning experience and by those with extensive planning experience.

 All planners should consult the decision tree in Exhibit 1 for assistance in using this guide.